 The advancement of human embryonic stem cell research and the enormous market for clinical stem cells have had a huge impact on China's embryonic research regulations.
 The administration started a new wave of legislation that lasted in the second stage from 2009 to 2019.
-The Measures of Clinical Application of Medical Technology, published by the Ministry of Health in 2009, classified stem cells as a high-risk "Class III" medical technology, which is characterized as having significant ethical and safety problems, with clinical efficacy yet to be tested (Ministry of Health of the People's Republic of China, 2009).
-The 2009 measures placed stem cell-related research under the direct control of the ministry by classifying stem cells as a Class III medical technology.
+The Measures of Clinical Application of Medical Technology, published by the Ministry of Health in 2009, classified stem cells as a high-risk 'Class III' medical technology, which is characterized as having significant ethical and safety problems, with clinical efficacy yet to be tested. ((China), 2009) The 2009 measures placed stem cell-related research under the direct control of the ministry by classifying stem cells as a Class III medical technology.
 This was a key milestone in the process of consolidating government oversight of human embryonic stem cell research in China.
 In 2013, the MOH published three interconnected draft regulations for public consultation.
-These publications stressed clinical translation through organized clinical trials under the supervision of Chinese health authorities and declared strict controls on experimental stem cell therapies (Zhang, 2017).
-The Guideline for Quality Control and Preclinical Studies of Stem cell Preparations (Trial) was introduced in 2015 in collaboration with the MOH and the National Medical Products Administration (NMPA).
-The guideline covers the in vitro manipulation of human autologous and allogeneic stem cells used in terms of safety and biological effects from the preparation of stem cell preparations, in vitro testing, and in vivo animal testing, to clinical research and clinical treatment for implantation into humans (The National Health and Family Planning Commission and the Food and Drug Administration of the People's Republic of China, 2015).
-In 2016, the National Health and Family Planning Commission (NHFPC; formerly the Ministry of Health, MOH) issued the Measures for Ethical Review of

-Biomedical Research Involving Human Subjects, which clearly defined that each medical and health institution should establish its own ethics committees with the following mandates: 1) informed consent; 2) risk controllability; 3) privacy protection; 4) financial assistance; 5) compensation by the law; and 6) special protection for subjects in special groups such as children, pregnant women, mentally retarded, and people with mental disorders (The National Health and Family Planning Commission of the People's Republic of China, 2016).
-This measure further specifies the legal responsibilities of ethical review and establishes review standards.
-It furthermore establishes a system for ethics committees of medical and health institutions to report to the practice registration authority and then control, progressively evolving a set of dynamic ethics review models that include "filing and verification," "coordination and supervision," and "problem supervision".
+These publications stressed clinical translation through organized clinical trials under the supervision of Chinese health authorities and declared strict controls on experimental stem cell therapies.
+(Zhang, 2017) The Guideline for Quality Control and Preclinical Studies of Stem cell Preparations (Trial) was introduced in 2015 in collaboration with the MOH and the National Medical Products Administration (NMPA).
+The guideline covers the in vitro manipulation of human autologous and allogeneic stem cells used in terms of safety and biological effects from the preparation of stem cell preparations, in vitro testing, and in vivo animal testing, to clinical research and clinical treatment for implantation into humans.
+(Commission. and Administration., 2015) In 2016, the National Health and Family Planning Commission (NHFPC; formerly the Ministry of Health, MOH) issued the Measures for Ethical Review of Biomedical Research Involving Human Subjects, which clearly defined that each medical and health institution should establish its own ethics committees with the following mandates: i) informed consent; ii) risk controllability; iii) privacy protection; iv) financial assistance; v) compensation by the law; and vi) special protection for subjects in special groups such as children, pregnant women, mentally retarded, and people with mental disorders.
+(Commission, 2016) This Measure further specifies the legal responsibilities of ethical review and establishes review standards.
+It furthermore establishes a system for ethics committees of medical and health institutions to report to the practice registration authority and then control, progressively evolving a set of dynamic ethics review models that include "filing and verification," "coordination and supervision," and "problem supervision."
 In addition, the Ministry of Science and Technology (MOST) issued the Measures for the Safety Management of Biotechnology Research and Development in 2017, as an administrative regulation governing emerging biotechnologies, under which state authorities will make determinations about the (im) permissibility of human embryo and embryoid research.

 At this stage, China's regulatory framework for human embryo and embryoid research applications is generally the same as in western countries.
 For example, the national guidelines have a 14-day limit, do not outline an embryo, do apply to hESCs research, do not specifically mention human embryo research, and do not involve the definition of embryos.
 Following this, China is making an effort to break away from relying on regulatory patchwork, systematically initiating a set of regulatory tools to protect responsible research, and aiming to pull together the wide array of existing legislations and ethical regulations from a loose collection applied to the emerging field of medical biotechnology into a fully integrated legislative system.
-More details are in Section 4.
+More details are in section 4.